3 things to know as Russia heads to a historic debt default

 Russia says it wants to pay foreign investors, but it argues it can't do that in dollars because of the sanctions.

-The U.S. and its allies have imposed a number of wide-ranging sanctions on Russian financial institutions and prevented many global banks from working with the country.
+The U.S. and its allies have imposed a number of wide-ranging sanctions on Russian financial institutions and have prevented many global banks from working with Russia.
 They have also restricted Russia's ability to tap its more than $600 billion in foreign exchange reserves.

 So the U.S. has indeed made it exceedingly difficult for Russia to make those scheduled payments in dollars, as part of its efforts to isolate the country from the global financial system.

-The Biden administration argues Moscow can still find ways to pay, by using its earnings from energy exports, for example.
-Many European Union members and other countries continue to buy Russian oil and natural gas.
+The Biden administration argues that Moscow can still find ways to pay, by using its earnings from energy exports, for example.
+Many EU members and other countries continue to buy Russian oil and natural gas.

-There are also non-sanctioned financial institutions Russia could turn to facilitate debt payments.
+There are also non-sanctioned financial institutions that Russia could turn to in order to facilitate debt payments.

 "The Russian government has the ability, if they choose, to pay their debt obligations in the correct currencies stipulated in their contracts," said Morgan Finkelstein, a Treasury Department spokeswoman, in a statement.